tytydraco/yessleep/out/My_father_discovered_the_exact_date_of_the_worlds_end.md

 But in the morning, my father called us all to the living room, his face urgent.

 "No one should leave this house.
 The world is coming to an end today," he muttered, pacing frantically and checking his wristwatch.
-He looked like he hadn’t slept in days ."I did everything to interpret His message, hoping I was wrong, but I fear this was his warning."
+He looked like he hadn’t slept in days ."I did everything to interpret His message, hoping I was wrong, but I fear this was the warning."

 “What do you mean?” my mother asked, uneasy.